 Part of the Transforming Life as We Age Special Report

-When H. Frances Reaves, of Miami, had to place her parents in long-term care facilities in 2014 and 2015, she thought it would be a relative easy, at least financially.
+When H. Frances Reaves, of Miami, had to place her parents in long-term care facilities in 2014 and 2015, she thought it would be relatively easy, at least financially.
 After all, her parents had bought long-term care insurance decades earlier.

 But there were two unpleasant surprises: The policy had a 90-day elimination period, so it wouldn’t start paying until three months after Reaves’ parents were admitted to a facility.
 And it only paid for two years of care.
 The challenge then became how the family would manage to pay for any long-term care the policy didn’t cover.